andreasbm/readme/README.md

 ### Bullets

+The template looks like this:

 * **Simple:** Extremely simple to use
 * **Extensible:** Add your own templates and variables
 * **Awesome:** The tool you don't know you need before you have many different repositories that all need maintanence

 The bullets template adds bullets to your readme.
 Use the `{{ readme.bullets }}` syntax to stamp it.
 To use this template you are required to add the `readme.bullets` array to your `package.json` file.
-This array has to be an array of strings as presented below.
+This array has to be an array of strings as shown below.

 ```json